 Hip wasn’t exactly what I was expecting when visiting San Antonio for the first time.
 The city is known for Fiesta and its River Walk – both famous, but not exactly trendy.
-Then I ventured into the San Antonio Pearl District, a mix use neighbourhood that comprises the Culinary Institute of America, inventive restaurants, boutiques and the palatial new Hotel Emma.
-To say I was enchanted, would be an understatement.
+Then I ventured into the San Antonio Pearl District, a mix use neighbourhood with inventive restaurants, boutiques and the palatial Hotel Emma – on the old site of The Pearl brewery.
+To say San Antonio enchanted me, would be an understatement.

 The Pearl San Antonio

-For dinner, consider Cured, where Chef Steve McHugh is a James Beard finalist.
+For dinner in Pearl, consider Cured, where Chef Steve McHugh is a multi James Beard Foundation Awards Finalist for Best Chef Southwest..
 This is the spot for house-made cured dishes from pickles to charcuterie (regular and fancy speciality meats like Pineapple Chile Pork Rillettes).
-In summer, try their five-course corn tasting menu.
+One summer, they had a five-course corn tasting menu!

 Pearl Brewery Restaurants